Hamadabcn/turtleRace/README.md

 3. The race progresses with each turtle moving randomly, making the outcome unpredictable and exciting.

 # Prerequisites:
 1. Python: You need to have Python installed on your machine.
-You can download it here.
+You can download it here: https://www.python.org/downloads/
 2. Turtle Module: The turtle module comes pre-installed with Python, so no additional libraries are needed.

 # How to Play: